Automatic Emotion Experiencer Recognition: Discussion and Conclusion

 The emotion/appraisal detection interacts with the span prediction task.
 This indicates that a joint model that can explore interactions between experiencer and emotion/appraisal dimensions might work better than the pipeline setting.
 Such model is however not trivial to be build, because the emotion/appraisal classification depends on a variable number of spans.
 Possible approaches include a purely token-level classification task or multiple sequence labeling setups.
 Such engineering attempts can also find inspiration in emotion--cause pair extraction models \citep[e.g.,][]{yuan-etal-2020-emotion}.

 Our work also motivates other follow-up studies, namely to extend the experiments to corpora that are fully annotated with emotion role graphs \citep{campagnano-etal-2022-srl4e}, from which some contain experiencer annotations \citep{bostan-etal-2020-goodnewseveryone,kim-klinger-2018-feels,mohammad-etal-2014-semantic}.
-We expect our approach to show improvements over full graph predictions for the subtask of experiencer-specific emotion prediction.
+We expect our approach to show improvements over full graph predictions for the subtask of experiencer-specific emotion prediction due to fewer model parameters.